yangzy0723/MyCobot/README.md

 ```
 # Todo
 - ~~The gripper is still unstable and needs to be improved...~~
-- Use the Open Motion Planning Library to complete obstacle avoidance for robotic arms
+- ~~Use the Open Motion Planning Library to complete obstacle avoidance for robotic arms~~
+- Try to use the movit2 task constructor